 Turn Awareness into Action

 Our mission is to rescue children and help them stay free.
 This is a tall order that’s only made taller by the fact that we are fighting an industry with near-unlimited resources.
 The more funds we receive, the more rescue missions and reintegration efforts we can carry out.
-By choosing to be a Rescue Partner and make a monthly donation, you will be directly contributing to fighting human trafficking.
+By choosing to be a Rescue Partner and make a monthly donation, you will be directly contributing to fighting human trafficking day in and day out.
 Your donation, whether it’s five dollars or five-hundred dollars, empowers rescue agents and social workers to move forward with confidence that the children they work with today will be able to be cared for tomorrow.
-Become a Rescue Partner today!
+Scroll down to become a rescue partner.

 Rest.
 Then Keep Going.

 If the realities of the darkness we are fighting start to weigh you down, try to steep yourself in some hope for a while.
 Reading the success stories and reintegration stories on our blog can be quite helpful!
 Don’t allow yourself to be discouraged by all the work that has yet to be done.
 Every conversation, dollar, and educated mind makes a difference.
 Your efforts are changing lives.

 You can help rescue a child every month

 As a Rescue Partner your monthly gift of any amount will help rescue children out of slavery and give them the care they need to continue safely living out their God-given destiny.